ansible-collections/community.hashi_vault/docs/docsite/rst/contributor_guide.rst

 Running tests locally
 =====================

-If you're making anything more than very small or one-time changes, you'll want to run the tests locally to avoid having to push a commit for each thing, and waiting for the CI to run tests.
+If you're making anything more than very small or one-time changes, run the tests locally to avoid having to push a commit for each thing, and waiting for the CI to run tests.

 First, :ref:`review the guidance on testing collections <testing_collections>`, as it applies to this collection as well.